 Modeling MCP Server

 What stands out: Bulk operations on hundreds of objects simultaneously with transaction support.
 Best-practice enforcement lets agents evaluate and apply modeling standards automatically.
 Supports Power BI Desktop, Fabric workspaces, and PBIP project files.
-Safety defaults require confirmation before first modification, with explicit --skipconfirmation, --readonly, and --readwrite flags.
+Safety defaults use the MCP Elicitation protocol requiring user confirmation before modifications, with explicit --skipconfirmation, --readonly, and --readwrite flags.
+Also available as a VS Code extension.

 Remote MCP Server (Preview)